 Chinese mailbox providers have slower processing speeds.
 It is generally recommended a maximum sending volume of 4000 messages per IP address per hour.
 The volume of messages allowed for your IP address may be lower than 4000 due to various factors related to your sending reputation and content.
 Many mailbox providers impose daily sending limits but often vary them based on a sender's subscriber engagement metrics.

 It is not uncommon for IP addresses from outside China to be heavily throttled and there is little a sender can do to avoid it.
 Senders have seen throttling as drastic as a list of a million users being limited to 100,000.
 If it occurs, determine when the throttling began and stop sending for 24 hours to give the system time to recover.
 Then resume sending.

 Blocklists and block removal

-The Anti-spam Committee (ASC) of China purchased the China Anti-Spam Alliance (CASA) and its blacklists.
-All providers maintain internal blacklists.
+The Anti-spam Committee (ASC) of China purchased the China Anti-Spam Alliance (CASA) and its blocklists.
+All providers maintain internal blocklists.